Marijsoft/patchfixlnx/README.md

 #Win edtion
 Encrypt all data documents and desktop restart os
-Extra js paypload for run in memory without save on disk and not be detectable of av
+Extra js payload for run in memory without save on disk and not be detectable of av

 #Macos edition
 Encrypt all data documents and desktop